bmoneill/enigma/README.md

 ### Multithreading

 Multithreading reduces the runtime by a significant margin.
-I'm sure this code could be optimized much further (the Enigma encoding function focuses on readability rather than performance - this is not ideal for the Bombe).
+I'm sure this code could be optimized much further.

 Below are single- and multi-threaded times on my 16-core i9-10885H.